Parentification

 The Cost to the Child

-Although parentified children often appear mature or capable, the burden can be overwhelming internally.
+Although parentified children often appear mature or highly functioning, the emotional burden can become exhausting internally.

 Over time, this may contribute to: